anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **1 Corinthians 1.18-25** looks towards the cross: 'the message about the cross is foolishness to those who are perishing, but to us who are being saved it is the power of God'.
 * **John 2.13-22** continues the series looking towards the cross, has Jesus saying (of his body), 'Destroy this temple, and in three days I will raise it up.'

+Year C

+* **1 Corinthians 10.1-13** says of Israel's history that 'these things occurred as examples for us, so that we might not desire evil as they did'.
+* **Luke 13.1-9** says, 'unless you repent, you will all perish'. **Isaiah 55.1-9** says, 'Seek the L<span style="font-variant:small-caps">ord</span> ... let the wicked forsake their way, ... let them return to the L<span style="font-variant:small-caps">ord</span>, that he may have mercy on them'. **Psalm 63.1-9** (EV: 1-8) says, 'eagerly I seek you'.

 ## Lent 4

 May be 'displaced' by Mothering Sunday.